bedatalab/bedatalab-website/content/about.md

 &nbsp;

-Inspired by the [BE Comm Lab](https://mitcommlab.mit.edu/be/)'s mode of operation, we provide on-demand, discipline-specific, 1-1 coaching to help students and researchers plan and carry out computational projects.
+Inspired by the [BE Comm Lab](https://mitcommlab.mit.edu/be/)'s mode of operation, we provide on-demand, discipline-specific, one-on-one coaching to help students and researchers plan and carry out computational projects.

 ### We provide support for the following specific languages and frameworks: